Red wine: Pressing

 Pressing in winemaking is the process where juice is extracted from grapes.
-This can be done with the aid of a wine press, by hand, or even by the weight of the grape berries and clusters themselves.
-Historically, intact grape clusters were trodden by feet but in most wineries today the grapes are sent through a crusher/destemmer which removes the individual grape berries from the stems and breaks the skins, releasing some juice, prior to being pressed.
-There are exceptions, such as the case of sparkling wine production in regions such as Champagne where grapes are traditionally whole-cluster pressed with stems included to produce a lighter must that is low in phenolics.
+This can be done with the aid of a winepress, by hand, or even by the weight of the grape berries and clusters themselves.
+Historically, intact grape clusters were trodden by feet, but in most wineries today, the grapes are sent through a crusher/de-stemmer, which removes the individual grape berries from the stems and breaks the skins, releasing some juice, prior to being pressed.
+There are exceptions, such as the case of sparkling wine production in regions such as Champagne, where grapes are traditionally whole-cluster pressed with stems included to produce a lighter must that is low in phenolics.

 In white wine production, pressing usually takes place immediately after crushing and before primary fermentation.
-In red wine production, the grapes are also crushed but pressing usually does not take place till after or near the end of fermentation with the time of skin contact between the juice and grapes leaching color, tannins and other phenolics from the skin.
+In red wine production, the grapes are also crushed, but pressing usually does not take place till after or near the end of fermentation with the time of skin contact between the juice and grapes leaching color, tannins, and other phenolics from the skin.
 Approximately 60-70% of the available juice within the grape berry, the free-run juice, can be released by the crushing process and does not require the use of the press.
 The remaining 30-40% that comes from pressing can have higher pH levels, lower titratable acidity, potentially higher volatile acidity and higher phenolics than the free-run juice depending on the amount of pressure and tearing of the skins and will produce more astringent, bitter wine.

 Winemakers often keep their free-run juice and pressed wine separate (and perhaps even further isolate the wine produced by different pressure levels/stages of pressing) during much of the winemaking process to either bottle separately or later blend portions of each to make a more complete, balanced wine.
-In practice the volume of many wines are made from 85-90% of free run juice and 10-15% pressed juice.
+In practice the volume of many wines are made from 85 to 90% of free run juice and 10-15% pressed juice.

-Types of press
+Types of presses

-There are many different types of wine press, but they can be broadly divided into continuous presses and tank presses.
+There are many different types of wine presses, but they can be broadly divided into continuous presses and tank presses.

 Modern winemaking tends to favour tank presses with pneumatic membranes, which squeeze the grapes more gently than continuous presses.
-The press wine is often kept separate from the free-run, and kept for later blending or disposing. press can also be dependent on climate and slothrating.
+The press wine is often kept separate from the free-run, and kept for later blending or disposing.

 Malolactic fermentation

 A second microbiological transformation commonly takes place after the alcoholic fermentation of red wines.
-This is usually referred to as the malolactic fermentation (MLF), in which malic acid, naturally present in grape juice, is converted into lactic acid under the influence of bacteria (it is not strictly a fermentation).
+This is usually referred to as malolactic fermentation (MLF), in which malic acid, naturally present in grape juice, is converted into lactic acid under the influence of bacteria (it is not strictly a fermentation).
 MLF is almost universally practised for red wines.
 It often occurs naturally, owing to the presence of lactic acid bacteria in wineries, but there are also commercially available preparations of bacteria to inoculate for MLF if necessary.